• Skip to primary navigation

 To Learn:

-You’ve heard me say it before— learning is crucial to success.
+You’ve heard me say it before—learning is crucial to success.
 I do not just preach it, but live it.
 And I don’t just live it from time to time, I live it every day.
 Creating is extremely important to me and I try to do it every single day.
-The same is true for learning because I know that if I’m not learning, I’m not only being kept behind in terms of business but in terms of personal growth and the person I want to be.
+The same is true for learning because I know that if I’m not learning, I’m not only lagging in terms of business, but in terms of personal growth and the person I want to be.

 For me, learning isn’t just about figuring out new and better tactics to grow my business.
 It is about learning how to think differently, act differently, and become a better person so that I can be a happier and more satisfied creator.

-To that end, a big part of what I focused on this year in terms of learning was mindset and personal growth.
+A big part of what I focused on this year was mindset and personal growth.
 I took courses on abundance, on positive thinking, and on challenging the stories I have bought into about myself and society.
-I wanted to learn how to figure out ways to increasingly tap into my own truth and my own gut instinct about the world.
+I wanted to learn how to figure out ways to tap into my truth and my gut instinct about the world.

 There was practical stuff, too.
 I took classes (12, meeting my goal) on writing sales emails, putting together a nonfiction book proposal, editing a novel, running a webinar, creating funnels, messenger bots, creativity coaching, and growing an audience, especially on Facebook.